MeltanoLabs/tap-gitlab/README.md

 - If `fetch_project_variables` is true (defaults to false), then Project-level CI/CD variables will be retrieved for each available / specified project.
 This feature is treated as an opt-in to prevent users from accidentally extracting any potential secrets stored as Project-level CI/CD variables.

+- If using the `--test=schema` option, some value (which is ignored) must be provided for the `projects` or `groups` settings or none of the corresponding streams will be included in the output.

 ## Installation

 ```bash